GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/google/web-stories-wp/releases).

+= 1.12.0 =

+**Release Date:** October 5, 2021.

+* New feature: ability to trim videos to make them shorter.
+* New feature: [improved analytics configuration](https://wp.stories.google/docs/seo/#Adding-Analytics) with opt-in on the settings page.
+* Template colors are now available in "Saved Colors" when creating a story from a template.
+* Bug fixes and performance improvements.

 = 1.11.0 =

 **Release Date:** September 7, 2021.